 PINS (Person in Need of Supervision) Diversion is a short-term and voluntary program.
-A youth may qualify if he/she is exhibiting one or all of the following: truancy, drug and alcohol use, or incorrigible and ungovernable behaviors.
+A youth may qualify if he/she is exhibiting one or all of the following: truancy, drug and alcohol use, or ungovernable behaviors and habitually disobedient.

 Referring to PINS